๐ŸŒฌ๏ธ Section 1 of 12

 Complete Step 1 of the ATF Before Testing

-Fill in the employee's name, SSN or ID number, employer name, DER name and phone number, the reason for the test, and the DOT agency.
+Fill in the employee's name, SSN or ID number, employer name and address, DER name and phone number, and check the reason for the test (Random, Reasonable Susp., Post-Accident, Return to Duty, Follow-up, or Pre-employment).
 This must be done before the employee provides a breath sample.
 See Section 5 (ATF) for full form instructions.

 3